About me, what I do and why.

 Supervisors: Prof Angus Dawson and Prof Heather Draper

 Master in Bioethics, Joint Centre for Bioethics, University of Toronto, Canada)

 Instructed and Mentored by: Prof. Ross Upshur, Prof Peter Singer, Prof Monica Brannigan, Prof. Barbara Secker and Dr. Jim Lacery

 1st part clinical MD in Community Medicine, Sudan Medical Specialization Board

 MBBS, Faculty of Medicine, Al-Zaeem Al-Azhary University (Sudan)

 Appointments and Employment History

-August 2020 – present: Assistant professor of bioethics and epidemiology at King Saud bin Abdulaziz University for Health Sciences, Riyadh.
+August 2020 – June 2021: Assistant professor of bioethics and epidemiology at King Saud bin Abdulaziz University for Health Sciences, Riyadh.
 My tasks include the membership of the students’ selection committee, the central and student’s research committees, and the Institutional Review Board (IRB), along with teaching of following courses for undergraduate and MPH students: